EV/EBITDA (Enterprise Multiple) by Sector/Industry (U.S. Large Cap)

 EBITDA = Earnings + Interest + Taxes + Depreciation + Amortization

-Note: When the historical multiples are calculated, it’s important to use the financial results available at the time.
-There is always a lag between the end of a fiscal quarter and the date when companies are actually reporting their quarterly results.
+Note: When calculating historical multiples, it’s crucial to use financial results available at that specific time.
+There is always a delay between the end of a fiscal quarter and when companies report their earnings.

 3. Calculate EV/EBITDA by Sector: Calculate the EBITDA multiple of a Sector by dividing the total enterprise value of all sector companies by the sum of their total annual (trailing twelve months) EBITDA.
 Pay in mind that comparing the EBITDA multiple of one sector/industry to another sector does not offer much indication of the relative valuations of different industries.
-The multiple works the best when the current multiple is compared to the historical average multiple of the sector.
+The multiple is most useful when comparing a sector’s current multiple to its historical average.

 Using EV/EBITDA to value companies